Dynamic Workflows with a Multi-Dataset SchemaScanner

 Introduction

 At a basic level, the SchemaScanner is fairly simple to operate.
-However, there are more complex scenarios that revolve around how the different parameters are used and the exact values of incoming data.
+However, there are more complex scenarios that involve how the different parameters are used and the exact values of the incoming data.

 The Empty attributes parameter controls the schema when incoming data has missing values:

 However, this only applies to data where the entire dataset is missing a particular attribute value.
-In this dataset, for example, every value for MarketType is null.
+In this dataset, for example, every MarketType value is null.
 MergedAddress also has null values, but not for every record:

 Given the above parameters, the output schema will not contain the MarketType field, because there are no values at all for it:

-However, MergedAddress is included, because some records still do have values.
+However, MergedAddress is included because some records still have values.

 Now, say for example, that we wanted to include MarketType in the output, even though there are no values.
 There are two alternatives to the Ignore option:

-Because there are no data values, the SchemaScanner cannot scan the data to guess the data type.
-Instead, it can either use a default data type (a varchar of unknown length) or it can trace backwards through the workspace trying to find any clues to the data type.
+Because there are no data values, the SchemaScanner cannot infer the data type.
+Instead, it can either use a default data type (a varchar of unknown length) or trace backward through the workspace, looking for clues to the data type.

-In this case, the reader itself has that information:
+In this case, the reader themselves has that information:

 …so the SchemaScanner will use that and create an output schema where MarketType = varchar(15).